-Specific features: Taste free and BPA free water, transparent bladder, twin chamber design.
+Specific features: Taste free and BPA free water, transparent bladder, twin chamber design

 Platypus Hoser Hydration System

-Specific features: Single filler/outlet port, extremely simple design, very well priced.
+Specific features: Single filler/outlet port, extremely simple design, very well priced

 The Platypus Hoser Hydration System is probably one of the simplest designs you are likely to encounter across the broad range of hydration system options.

 Sure, the filler port is small, and yes, expect to get a bit of water splashing around as you fill it up, but the filler port is also the outlet port.
 And it goes without saying that the fewer the openings to your hydration bladder, the fewer the chances are of leaks.

-For the folk that want to really scrub the inside of their hydration bladders, this one is not going to work for you, nor will you be able to turn this one inside out, and hang to dry.
+For the folk that wants to really scrub the inside of their hydration bladders, this one is not going to work for you, nor will you be able to turn this one inside out, and hang to dry.
 But, dry it will, it will just take a little longer than most.

 Osprey Hydraulics Reservoir

-Description: Osprey’s Hydraulics™ 3L Reservoir may well have a rigid back plate, and one can see how this would assist in inserting the reservoir into a backpack, particularly if the pack is rather full.
-But at $410.30, it would need to do a whole lot more than just slide in and out of your bag.
+The Osprey Hydraulics Reservoir may well have a rigid back plate, and one can see how this would assist in inserting the reservoir into a backpack, particularly if the pack is rather full.
+Not so long ago the price of this hydraulics reservoir was around $410.
+Yes, you read it right!
+So we expected it does a whole lot more than just slide in and out of your bag.
 The question is; does it?